justinesolano/sei-project-three/README.md

 - Fully responsive design, especially the ExploreDestination page
 - Users can edit their profile picture
 - Ability to search for users
-- Users can edit or delete comments/posts
+- Users can edit or delete comments/posts/my list
 - Usernames appear on comments
 - Fix page reload after like/comment, dynamic change